Dan Smith (singer)

 Daniel Campbell Smith (born 14 July 1986) is an English singer, songwriter and record producer, best known as the founder, lead singer and primary songwriter of the English pop rock band Bastille.
 The band formed in 2010 and gained mass popularity in 2013 when the song "Pompeii" was released with their album Bad Blood.
 The band then released their second album, Wild World in September 2016.
 In June 2019, the band released their third album Doom Days.
+In February 2022, they released their fourth album Give Me the Future.
+In October 2024, they released a solo project by Smith called “&”.

 Career

-Smith attended King's College School and the University of Leeds in Leeds, West Yorkshire, where he graduated with a degree in English Language and Literature while also writing about film and music for the Leeds student newspaper.
+Smith attended King's College School in Wimbledon, London, and the University of Leeds in Leeds, West Yorkshire, where he graduated with a degree in English Language and Literature while also writing about film and music for the Leeds student newspaper.
 A film obsessive from a young age, he originally wanted to be a director or editor until admitting he was "more of a fan than a filmmaker".

 At age fifteen, Smith started writing songs on the piano and his laptop in his bedroom, but kept his music secret from his friends and family until he was persuaded by a friend to enter the Leeds Bright Young Things competition in 2007, which he ultimately became a finalist in.
 His early recordings included "Alchemy", "Words Are Words", "Irreverence", and "Dictator".
 Smith did not achieve mainstream success in his solo career but continued writing songs both alone and with his close friend and roommate Ralph Pelleymounter of the band To Kill a King.
 The two formed a side project called "Annie Oakley Hanging" which was described as "cowboy-like" by Pelleymounter.

 After finishing his studies, Smith returned to London, where he continued pursuing his solo career, and eventually formed Bastille with Chris "Woody" Wood, Kyle Simmons, and Will Farquarson.
-Bastille has released four albums called Bad Blood, Wild World, Doom Days and Give Me The Future, the latest of which was released 4 February 2022.
+Bastille has released five albums called Bad Blood, Wild World, Doom Days, Give Me the Future and their fifth studio album, "&", was released in October 2024.

 In 2014, Dan Smith took part in the Band Aid charity single, "Do They Know It's Christmas?".